 Check your permissions!

-Your venue will have strict guidelines on what you can and cannot do within the venue.
-This is true from marquees all the way to luxury hotels.
-It’s imperative to obtain these and read them carefully before you start to avoid wasting time on ideas are not suitable for the venue.
-Make sure to share these ideas with your signage provider.
-They may have a work-around method or alternative solution to implement it within the venue’s restrictions.
+Every venue will have it’s own guidelines on what you can and cannot do within its parameters.
+It’s imperative to obtain these, read and circulate them before you start to avoid wasting time on ideas that are not suitable for the venue.
+And make sure you share these ideas with your signage provider – they may have a work-around method or alternative solution to implement within the venue’s restrictions.

-Please note, another aspect of event planning is securing your licenses.
+Another aspect of event planning is securing your licences.
 Book your work permissions, parking and access passes and any health and safety documentation as soon as you can.
-You’ll find as your event approaches the list of things to be done will get very long, so this is a job that can be done early in the process.
+As the event approaches the list of things to be done will get very long, so this is a job that can be done early in the process.

 Visualise the customer journey